gfyoung/alexaConsole/README.md

 # Publication

 This extension is a little hacky admittedly and does not have the best of UI.
-Thus, I have chosen to not publish this to the Chrome store until (if at all), this skill reaches a state that I find is acceptable.
+Thus, I have chosen not to publish this to the Chrome store until (if ever) this skill reaches a state that I find is acceptable.

 If you would like to install this extension for your own use, please refer